bag3318/Madagascar-Website/README.md

 ## How to Use

 1. Press the reload button if needed (only to see the scrollbar)
+2. See the disclaimer if needed
-2. Press the start button
+3. Press the start button
-3. Click on any one of the accordion sectional tabs
+4. Click on any one of the accordion sectional tabs
-4. Explore!
+5. Explore!

 ## Plugins Used